andrewlalis/movescript/docs/src/guide/movescript/reference.md

 ms.run("2F")
 ```

+## `parse(script, settings)`

+Parses the given `script` string and returns a table containing the parsed instructions to be executed.
+This is mostly useful for debugging your scripts.

 ## `run(script, settings)`

 Runs the given `script` string as a movescript, and optionally a `settings` table can be provided.
 Otherwise, [default settings](settings.md) will be used.